remote

 Verified pricing (April 2026):

-In March 2026, Splashtop raised its Solo plan from $5 to $6/month — and it still costs four times less than TeamViewer's entry tier.
-The platform holds a G2 rating of 4.8/5 across 821+ verified reviews.
+In March 2026, Splashtop raised its Solo plan from $5 to $6/month (Source: Splashtop Support, 2026) — and it remains much cheaper than TeamViewer's Business tier.

 Security certifications: ISO/IEC 27001:2022 (certified September 2025, on the 2022 standard — the most current), SOC 2 Type II, HIPAA supported, FERPA, GDPR.